redstone-finance/redstone-docs/docs/oev/1-integration.md

         // e.g., (Target[] memory targets) = abi.decode(operationData, (...));

         // 2.
 Execute your liquidations on the underlying markets
         // 3.
-Swap seized collateral back to native HYPE to secure your profit }
+Swap seized collateral back to native token to secure your profit }

     /// @notice Invoked by the Executor immediately after `liquidate()` to claim the bid function payBid(uint256 bidAmount) external override onlyExecutor {
-        // Send the exact strictly negotiated OEV bid amount in native HYPE
+        // Send the exact strictly negotiated OEV bid amount in native token
         // back to the Executor.
 The Executor tracks this via its receive() hook.
         (bool success, ) = payable(executor).call{value: bidAmount}("");
         require(success, "Failed to pay bid");
     }

-    // Required to receive unwrapped native HYPE securely into this contract.
+    // Required to receive unwrapped native token securely into this contract.
-    // When swapping seized collateral back to HYPE via DEX routers (e.g. Hyperswap),
+    // When swapping seized collateral back to token via DEX routers,
-    // the router natively transfers the final HYPE output back to this address.
+    // the router natively transfers the final output back to this address.
     // Without `receive()` and/or `fallback()`, those underlying token swaps will revert. receive() external payable {}
     fallback() external payable {}